doubleodd/website/src/intro.md

 These exceptional cases are mightily inconvenient.
 The point-at-infinity can somehow be handled by switching to fractional coordinates, in which each coordinate is represented by a fraction.
-In that case, infinity corresponds to a denumerator value of zero.
+In that case, infinity corresponds to a denominator value of zero.
 There are several well-known systems of coordinates that use fractions, e.g. *projective coordinates* (\\(x, y) = (X/Z, Y/Z)\\)) or *Jacobian coordinates* (\\(x, y) = (X/Z^2, Y/Z^3)\\)).
-Formulas working on fractional coordinates can be established, that will handle infinities, and have the added benefit of allowing most computations to be done only with additions, subtractions and multiplications, but no divisions.
+Formulas working on fractional coordinates can be established, that will handle infinities, and have the added benefit of allowing most computations to be done only with additions, subtractions and multiplications, and no divisions.
 A single division will be needed only at the end of a long computation, usually for encoding a point into a well-defined sequence of bytes.
 This promotes performance, because divisions are more expensive than multiplications.
 The *cost* of